 Notes

-- I'm sure the bread could be made without the addition of gluten, but I think it really helps.
+- I’m sure the bread could be made without adding gluten, but I think it helps.
 Gluten is cheap and can be found in the baking aisle.
-I think it's worth the purchase if you are going to be making lots of whole wheat bread products.
+I think it’s worth the purchase if you are going to be making lots of whole wheat bread products.

 The rolls look deliciousous